Hakata (Fukuoka) - Busan

 The fastest ferry from Hakata (Fukuoka) to Busan is with Camellia Line in 6 hours.

-There are cabins available on ferries from Hakata (Fukuoka) to Busan with Camellia Line.
+Yes, foot passengers are welcome on ferries from Hakata (Fukuoka) to Busan with Camellia Line.

 First class is available on ferries from Hakata (Fukuoka) to Busan with Camellia Line.